-Dr. Beatty, Dr. Cottam and Dr. Paul meet and exceed these modern standards.
+Dr. Beatty, Dr. Cottam, Dr. Paul and Dr. Garcia meet and exceed these modern standards.
 They are trained, skilled and uniquely qualified to manage and treat most facial trauma.
 All four of our locations are fully equipped to serve patients with facial injuries in the comfort of our own office.
 Trauma conditions include the following:

 - Facial lacerations

 - Intra oral lacerations

 - Fractured facial bones (cheek, nose or eye socket)

 - Fractured jaws (upper and lower jaw)

 There are a number of possible causes of facial trauma such as motor vehicle accidents, accidental falls, sports injuries, interpersonal violence, and work-related injuries.
 Types of facial injuries can range from injuries of teeth to extremely severe injuries of the skin and bones of the face.
 Typically, facial injuries are classified as either soft tissue injuries (skin and gums), bone injuries (fractures), or injuries to special regions (such as the eyes, facial nerves or the salivary glands).